fotijr/fotijr.com/src/blog/2023/dark-mode/readme.md

 ![Dark mode toggling, after one line of code 🤯](./v0-toggle.gif)

 With just that `color-scheme` CSS change, every element's color that I didn't explicitly set in CSS did what it _should_ do when going from light mode to dark mode.
 The next step was to get the color values that I did specify in CSS correctly updated when toggling light/dark theme.
-I didn't want to go with the `class="dark"` approach on the body.
+I didn't want to go with the `class="dark"` approach on the body, since that requires more verbose stylesheets.
 With [CSS variable browser support](https://caniuse.com/css-variables) being so great now, going with a pure CSS approach was the obvious choice and most performant (since it requires no JavaScript).

 ## CSS variables
 All I needed were two variables since this site is just black and white.
 Naming color variables that have dynamic values can be difficult, but I went with `primary-color` and `inverse-color`.
 When in light mode, `primary-color` is white (`#fff`) and in dark mode `primary-color` is black (`#000`).
 The default style is the light theme.